While similar in nature, grand theft vs burglary are two completely separate crimes based upon the circumstances of the crime.

 Grand Theft Charges: Grand Theft, unlike burglary, does not have to involve entering into a home or establishment.
 Grand theft occurs when an individual knowingly and intentionally obtains or uses property of another without the victim's consent or knowledge of a value over $300.00.
 Theft may also be the act of depriving the victim the right to the property or the ability to benefit from the property.
 Grand theft is considered to be a third degree felony and may be punishable up to 5 years in prison.

 As your Orlando Grand Theft/Burglary Defense Attorney, we will listen to your story, inform you of your legal rights, thoroughly investigate and analyze the evidence against you, put the actions of law enforcement under a microscope, determine what the best possible defense would be, and aggressively represent your rights with every legal resource available by law.
-At Cohen Grossman, Attorneys at Law, we are extremely detailed in our investigation of the facts and evidence of your case, which ensures we always maintain due diligence in our effort to provide each of our grand theft/burglary defense clients the highest standard of legal representation.
+At Cohen Law Group, we are extremely detailed in our investigation of the facts and evidence of your case, which ensures we always maintain due diligence in our effort to provide each of our grand theft/burglary defense clients the highest standard of legal representation.

 Regarding the defense of your grand theft/burglary charges, as your Orlando Grand Theft/Burglary Defense Attorney, we will fight to ensure your legal rights are protected in an effort to successful resolve your legal situation in the best possible manner, will will: